ddaaggeett/av-scripting/README.md

     $ pip3 install -r requirements.txt
     $ python3.6 index.py

-you may need to create a couple directories
+you may need to create a directories

-    ./audio/captures/
-    ./visual/captures/
+    ./data/